KandyMan1990/RPGFramework.Audio/README.md

 # RPGFramework.Audio
 Audio functionality for the RPG Framework

 Audio is played using Unity's built in audio systems.
-16 channels are reserved for playing music, 16 channels for sound effects.
+The provided mixer asset has 16 channels reserved for playing music and 16 channels for sound effects, however this is just an example, a mixer could have 2 channels, it could have 200 channels, 16 and 16 just seemed like a reasonable number that would cover the vast majority of use cases.

 ## Music